Last updated on October 10, 2025 4:39 am

 Your manual hand drill choices

-There are a few different design types, but your best to go with the traditional feel for kids and woodworking or a Fiskars hand drill for light craft and jewelry work.
+There are a few different design types to know about, but it’s best to go with the traditional feel if you are doing traditional woodworking.

-There is something cool about using a manual hand drill.
+There is something cool about using a manual hand drill, however, bringing back childhood memories just thinking about it.

-Hand drills have their place for hobby-based woodworking, a job-site-prank, and craft, and jewelry-making jobs.
+Hand drills have their place for serious hobby-based woodworking moments, a job-site prank, craft, and jewelry-making.

 Best manual hand drills